heads-gears-tug-of-war-free-speech-feat

 Next, I create a persona.
 I am the Southeastern Regional Director of Sales for CounterMounter Coffee Roasters.

 Then, an expert audience: a group of Baristas.
-Baristas are coffee experts, but often know less about what happens to coffee on the farm.
+Baristas are coffee experts, but often know less about what happens to coffee at the farm level.
 I’d like to fill in some gaps for them and get them excited about the expertise my roastery has to offer.

 Consecutive speeches (Optional)

-Though not required, we also need participants to give a speech for consecutive interpretation (4-7 minutes).
+Though not required, we also need participants to give a 5-minute speech for consecutive interpretation.
 If you’d like to volunteer, indicate your topic on the co>lab registration form, or send us an e-mail.

-For sound advice on developing and delivering speeches, see this DG Interpretation guide on Speechmaking.
+For additional advice on developing and delivering speeches, see this DG Interpretation Guide on Speechmaking.